tiyodev/api-rest-go-v2/README.md

 # Known issues

-Relationships Many to Many between People and Species dosn't work.
+Relationships Many to Many between People and Species doesn't work.
 For exemple when I get one People By Id, I Preload Species entities but in the response there are not spacies.